cvgmi/volterra-net/README.md

 # volterra-net
 VolterraNet implementation and Spherical MNIST experiment.

+Please cite the following paper if you use this code:

 Banerjee, M., Chakraborty, R., Bouza, J., & Vemuri, B. C. (2020).
 VolterraNet: A higher order convolutional network with group equivariance for homogeneous manifolds.
 IEEE Transactions on Pattern Analysis and Machine Intelligence.

 ## Requirements